CHEEMS-1206/ReactApps/Components/ReadMe.md

 > LeftAlignedNavBar - a navbar that is aligned to theleft side of the page.

 > SocialMediaFollowerCounter - a component that counts the number of social media visitors upon entering the site.

+> VerticalImageSlider - a vertical slider component for your website.